asadhameed/project-explorer-world/backend/README.md

 Open package.json and change the following code `"start": "nodemon app.js"` change to `"start": "node app.js"` If you forget this then may be you face error because nodemon is running if you are working on development stage.
-For production you should Run the code on node
+For production you should Run the code on hosting side node env.

 ## Deploying a Combined App (Backend and client) on heroku